GSA/digitalgov.gov/content/resources/federal-compatible-terms-of-service-agreements.md

 ## For Tool and Service Providers

 GSA welcomes expressions of interest from providers who want to offer, for the federal government&#8217;s consideration, products that are free of charge.
-GSA developed a [model TOS template]({{< link "https://s3.amazonaws.com/digitalgov/_legacy-img/2014/01/model-amendment-to-tos-for-g.doc" >}}) (MS Word, 55 KB, 5 pages, October 2011) listing the points, issues, and concerns that typically arise in standard Terms of Service and are problematic for federal agencies.
+GSA developed a [model TOS template]({{< link "https://s3.amazonaws.com/digitalgov/_legacy-img/2014/01/model-amendment-to-tos-for-g.doc" >}}) (Word document, 55 KB, 5 pages, October 2011) listing the points, issues, and concerns that typically arise in standard Terms of Service and are problematic for federal agencies.
 This model agreement suggests replacements that would be acceptable to most federal agencies.

 If you are such a provider, see the guidance about how to express interest in offering an amended TOS or updating a current one.